 This conversation is the third in a series of conversations about the Strategic Priorities that the John Templeton Foundation will be funding over the next five years.
-This interview with Sarah Clement, Director, Character Virtue Development, was conducted and edited by Benjamin Carlson, Director, Strategic Communication.
+This interview with Sarah Clement, Senior Director, Character Virtue Development, was conducted and edited by Benjamin Carlson, Director, Strategic Communication.

 To get started, why don’t you share a little about your story – what brought you to the Foundation?
 What made you interested and excited about this place?

 I pursued a PhD in psychology because I was curious about human behavior and wanted to be able to have the skills to answer questions about human behavior.
 While I was in graduate school, I became very interested in understanding how one can translate research findings into real-world change.
 As a result of that interest, I pursued both academic and non-academic positions when I entered the job market.